dwu006/fashionapp/README.md

 ```bash
 npm run dev
 ```
-Visit https://localhost:5173 in your browser.

 ### 4. Start the Backend
+Split the terminal or open a new one
 ```bash
 cd backend
 node app.js
 ```
+Visit https://localhost:5173 in your browser
 App is now ready to use!

 ## Contributing